 To expand on that theme, Wallace Stevens might shed some light.
-He was an American poet on the hinge between Romanticism and Modernism:
+He was an American poet on the hinge between romanticism and modernism:

 Anecdote of the Jar

 I placed a jar in Tennessee, And round it was, upon a hill.
 It made the slovenly wilderness Surround that hill.

 It took dominion every where.
 The jar was gray and bare.
 It did not give of bird or bush, Like nothing else in Tennessee.

 What do you do with an uncivilized, wild land?
 Import European learning and literature “atop” it?
 Christian tradition and the Natural Law?
 Import the triumph of the Western mathematical sciences and technology?
 Import its movements of the arts and the individual artist?